Build your own cloud emulator

 Android Emulator Emulator instance hosts AVD images

-Goldfish-webrtc bridge Linux application to provide communication between the react app and the AAOS Emulator
+Goldfish-webrtc bridge Linux app to provide communication between the react app and the AAOS Emulator

-android-emulator-webrtc React application to display the Emulator UI in a web browser.
+android-emulator-webrtc React app to display the Emulator UI in a web browser.
 React also captures user input events and sends them back to the server.

 Android Emulator Container Scripts Python scripts to manage and create Docker images and containers for the above software modules.